-Choosing Withdraw means the applicant is no longer interested in any of their preferences, and will not be considered for any future offers of placement for 2024.
+Choosing 'Withdraw' means the applicant is no longer interested in any of their preferences, and will not be considered for any future offers of placement for 2025.

-Applicants can only use the Hold option in Round 1 if they have been offered a place that is not their first preference.
-Choosing Hold means the Round 1 offer will remain valid in Round 2.
+Applicants can only use the 'Hold' option in Round 1 if they have been offered a place that is not their first preference.
+Choosing to hold means the Round 1 offer will remain valid in Round 2.

-Note: Confirmation of Placement emails will be sent out on a date to be advised.
+We will send out confirmation of placement emails on a date to be advised.

-Parents/carers will have the following options to respond to their Round 2 offer of placement:
+Parents and carers will have the following options to respond to their Round 2 offer of placement.